-All library materials to be taken out from the library must be properly checked-out at the Self-Check Machine or at the Circulation Counter.
+All library materials to be taken out from the library must be properly checked out at the Self-Check Machine or the Circulation Counter.

 The library staff have the right to check all books, files and other items when the user enters or leaves the library.

 Smoking, vaping, eating and drinking are strictly prohibited in the library.

 Bags, helmets, umbrellas and raincoats are not allowed in the library.

 Library users who photocopy any materials are fully responsible for any action liable and take full responsibilities in compliance with the Copyright Act 1987.